printdotio/printio-ios-sdk/docs/quick_start_sample_code.md

 # PrintIO iOS SDK Basic Usage

-Below is sample code for launching a customized PrintIO widget.
-For reference, almost all in-code customization options are included.
+Below is sample code for launching a PrintIO widget.

-Additionally, There are some items we also allow customization of via an [XML file][8].

 Be sure to follow the Project Setup guide above before attempting to use the PrintIO sample code.

-Example how to run PrintIO widget:

 ``` Objective-C
 - (IBAction)runPrintIO:(id)sender